lstein/Net-ISP-Balance/README.md

 to install, you must have the ability to run a shell on the router, and compile and install software.

-LIMITATIONS: To date (18 February 2014) these scripts have only been tested on Ubuntu/Debian systems that configure their network interfaces via a /etc/network/interfaces file.
-I am currently generalizing the code to work with Red Hat-based systems that use /etc/sysconfig/network-scripts.
+LIMITATIONS: To date (21 February 2014) these scripts have only been tested on Ubuntu/Debian systems that configure their network interfaces via a /etc/network/interfaces file, and RedHat/CentOS systems that configure their interfaces via /etc/sysconfig/network-scripts.
+Please feel free to contribute support for other distributions.

 Installation
 ============